How to check for skin cancer

 Skin cancer found early can be usually be successfully treated.
 However if left untreated, skin cancer can be fatal.

 It's important to get to know your skin and what is normal for you so changes will be quickly noticed.
-Skin cancer is often visible (but rarely painful) making it easier to detect in the early stages.
 Don't just rely on an annual skin check to detect any suspicious spots.

 A mole or melanoma?